nielsenjared/nielsenjared.github.io/content/blog/algorithm-recursive-fibonacci/index.md

 ![ TODO ](./jarednielsen-algorithm-TODO.png)

 If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the TODO in JavaScript _and_ Python.
+In this tutorial, you will learn how to code the recursive Fibonacci sequence in JavaScript _and_ Python.

 ---